Vacationer of the Week: Marine Science Trailblazer Dr. Tiara Moore

 How Central Park’s “Black birder incident” was an awakening

-Dr. Moore started Blacks in Marine Science to encourage more Black people to enter the field of ocean science, but the initiative had some distinct catalysts.
+Dr. Moore started Black in Marine Science (BIMS) to encourage more Black people to enter the field of ocean conservation, but the initiative had some distinct catalysts.

 The lightbulb moment was 2020.
 “We were in the pandemic, working from home, a racial awakening was happening, and some of my colleagues went from not talking to me to sending me ten dollars for coffee.
 It was an interesting experience,” says Dr. Moore, recalling that the incident where a white woman called the cops on Black birder Christian Cooper, who simply asked her to leash her dog while he was peacefully birding in New York City’s Central Park, sparked a nationwide reckoning about race and public spaces.
 The way Cooper handled the situation as a gay Black man, a man of science, and a man who deeply cares about his environment inspired Dr. Moore to do something herself.